Tiddy Mun: The Tiddy people

 Writing in 1955, folklorist E. H. Rudkin also records another Ancholme Valley belief of an imp-like race of beings who were generally considered mischievous but benevolent.
 They were 'called the Tiddy people', but also the Strangers, Greencoaties and Yarthkins.
 The 'Tiddy' name related to their size and Rudkin quotes a source describing them: 'They be tiddy critturs, no more than a span high, wi' arms an' legs as thin as thread, but great big feet an' hands, an' heads rollin' aboot on their shoulders'.

 The Tiddy people would dance, by moonlight, on large flat stones, known as Strangers Stones, found in the area.
 Rudkin records a local tradition of smearing the stones with blood and lighting fires on them, but was unable to determine a meaning, or specific belief, behind the practice.
 The first of the crops would also be left on the Strangers Stones, as well as bread and salt, to keep the Tiddy people happy and ensure a good harvest.

 Tiddy Mun Bridge

-In 2022 the upgraded bridge on the A47 at Guyhirn was officially opened and named Tiddy Mun bridge.
-A competition to name was bridge was won by 13 year-old Ava McCulloch.
+In 2022 the upgraded bridge on the A47 at Guyhirn was officially opened and named Tiddy Mun Bridge.
+A competition to name the bridge was won by 13 year-old Ava McCulloch.